Local crime reports for Killeen, Copperas Cove, Harker Heights and Lampasas

 Harker Heights

-An arrest was made in at 1:25 a.m.
-Wednesday in the 1500 block of Pima Trail for suspicion of outstanding warrants.
+An arrest was made at 7:32 a.m.
+Sunday in the 200 block of East Valley Road for suspicion of a violation of an emergency order of protection.

-An arrest was made at 1:42 a.m.
-Wednesday in the 400 block of Indian Trail Drive for suspicion of a warrant.
+An arrest was made at 11:41 a.m.
+Sunday in the 1200 block of East Veterans Memorial Boulevard for suspicion of a violation of a protective order.

-An arrest was made at 2:07 a.m.
-Wednesday in the 600 block of East Central Texas Expressway for suspicion of outstanding warrants.
+An arrest was made at 9:19 p.m.
+Sunday in the 200 block of West Mockingbird Lane for Suspicion of a deadly conduct offense.

 Lampasas

-An arrest was made at 3:52 a.m.
-Wednesday in the 600 block of East Avenue F for suspicion of assault causing bodily injury-family violence.

-Reckless driver was reported at 1;42 p.m.
-Wednesday in the 1700 block of East Central Texas Expressway.
+Suspicious activity was reported at 12:27 p.m.
+Sunday in the 200 block of Riverview Drive.

-Noise disturbance reported at 3:32 p.m.
-Wednesday in the 800 block of North Hackberry Street.
+A disturbance was reported at 4:20 p.m.
+Sunday in the 1600 block of East Avenue.

-Suspicious Vehicle reported at 4:30 p.m.
-Wednesday in the 800 block of North Key Avenue.
+A domestic disturbance was reported at 4:31 p.m.
+Sunday in the 1600 block of East Avenue.

-Criminal trespass was reported at 6:25 p.m.
-Wednesday in the 1400 block of South Chestnut Street.
+Assault was reported at 8:40 p.m.
+Sunday in the 1400 block of South Key Avenue.

 (0) comments